kforre16/Wireshark-Lab/README.md

 -    What are the IP addresses used for C2 servers for this infection?

 ### ANSWERS
-Using my basic web filter, I find the IP address of the infected Windows client with the correlated MAC address.
+Using my basic web filter ((http.request or tls.handshake.type eq 1) and !(ssdp)), I find the IP address of the infected Windows client with the correlated MAC address.

 ![MalwareTrafficAnalysisAnswers1](https://github.com/user-attachments/assets/6f9b763c-c9ad-4ef8-baef-d9b01793fc8a)
 - IP Address: 10.1.7.215
-- MAC Address: 00:d0:b7:26:4a:47
+- MAC Address: 00:d0:b7:26:4a:74

-Using the DHCP filter, I find the packet of the DHCP Request.
+Using the DHCP filter (dhcp), I find the packet of the DHCP Request.
 When I go into the frame details and drill down until I find the hostname of the infected Windows client.

 ![MalwareTrafficAnalysisAnswers2](https://github.com/user-attachments/assets/e7ae8a84-a702-454d-9114-aa86bd935201)